-It felt like there was a thunder storm taking place in his chest, lightening racing up and down his veins with a white-hot electricity.
-The things Harley was saying were girly and vulnerable and too romantic for him to properly reciprocate but he was pretty sure she didn't expect him to.
-She was sat there smiling at him in that coy, mischievous, tired, warm way that she did and it was as if a flare had been lit in front of him, lighting up the darkened world around him with a fierce green light.
-In his foolishness, he had wanted to smother that fire that was within her, but now as it blazed brightly before him, he wanted nothing more than to fan the flames.
+It felt like there was a thunder storm taking place in his chest, lightening racing up and down his veins with a white-hot electricity, and all the while Harley was sat there smiling at him in that coy, mischievous, tired, warm way that she did and it was as if a flare had been lit in front of him, lighting up his darkened world with a fierce green light.
+In his foolishness, he had wanted to smother that fire but now it blazed so brightly before him and he wanted nothing more than to fan the flames.

-Tommy's thoughts were endless but his words were finite and they escaped him now; how could he vocalise the tumbling, burning, pouring hurricane that had suddenly erupted in his hands just from the way she looked at him?
-So, without thinking about what he was doing, Tommy launched himself forward so that Harley was pinned underneath him, one of his hands cupping the back of her head.
+Tommy's thoughts were endless but words were finite and they escaped him now; how could he vocalise the tumbling, burning, pouring hurricane that had suddenly erupted just from the way she looked at him?
+Instead, without thinking about what he was doing, Tommy launched himself forward so that Harley was pinned beneath him, one of his hands cupping the back of her head.

 "And I really like that."
-Tommy grinned down at her and it sent her reeling, as if she had just downed a whole bottle of whiskey.
-"So is this happening then?
+Tommy grinned down at her and it sent her reeling, her thoughts moving through her like whiskey.
+"So is this happening?
 Are we...?"
 Tommy shrugged then lowered his head so that his lips brushed against hers.

-"We are," he murmured, and he kissed her again, more tenderly than before.
-He kissed her like he meant it and in the end, that was all she really wanted.
-She could feel her body reacting to his touch and when he adjusted his position above her, she could feel his react too, and yet he did nothing except kiss her.
+"We are," he murmured, and he kissed her again, more tender than before.
+He kissed her like he meant it and in the end that was all she really wanted.
+She could feel her body reacting to his touch and when he adjusted his position above her, she could feel his react too, and yet he did nothing more than kiss her.
 Harley was pretty sure that she would have done anything he asked of her in that moment but he didn't move and so neither did she.
 Tommy pressed his face into her neck and raked his teeth across her skin, making her moan and writhe, and she could practically feel him smirk against her.

 "Bastard," she gasped and he laughed before capturing her in a kiss once more, biting her bottom lip when she ran her nails down his muscled back.
 He was built to destroy, to take down any opponent, and yet here he was, hovering above her like she was his only reason to breathe.

-When the fire got too much for either of them to stand, they both sat up.
-They peered around the room and as if looking through the same eyes, they saw that it was no longer frozen.
-Their heat had melted the ice and it seemed that things did look better in candlelight after all.
+When the fire got too much for either of them to stand, they sat up.
+They glanced around the room and as if looking through the same eyes, they saw that it was no longer so cold.
+Their heat had melted the ice and it seemed that things really did look better in candlelight after all.

 They stayed on the couch for a while longer, Tommy playing with a lock of her hair while Harley gave them questions to answer.
 Both of them felt more comfortable than they had in a long time, and they were content with just finding out the little things.
-Harley spoke about her home city, her love for dance and how bad at Maths she was, and Tommy told her about MMA, the Marine life and how his talent for cooking was a closely-guarded secret.
+Harley spoke about her home city, her love for dance and how she regretted not finishing her degree, and Tommy told her about MMA, what it was like being a Marine, and how his talent for cooking was a closely-guarded secret.
 They talked about silly things, things that didn't really matter, but it was those little things that really made them who they were.
 It was things like favourite colours, guilty pleasures, laugh out loud moments and embarrassing memories that filled in the spaces around their pasts.
 They didn't know it yet, but as they shared the small things, they were slowly coming to realise that it wasn't their most tragic experiences that defined him: they were more than the things they had lost.

 After a while, they drifted into comfortable silence.
 The cold had started to creep back in but they kept each other warm, and when Tommy next looked down, he found Harley asleep against his chest.
 She looked so calm and peaceful, the lines of her face smoothed out, and Tommy took a moment to watch her to just appreciate her stillness.
 Unable to bring himself to disturb her, Tommy carefully turned and slipped his other hand underneath her knees and brought her up into his arms.
 She stirred as he got to his feet but she didn't wake, and Tommy was able to walk through the house and gently lay her down onto his bed.
 He pulled his covers up over her shoulders and her breathing slowed, her body relaxing into slumber.